Our advisory board

 Derek has been Director of Finance at NHS Ayrshire and Arran for over 15 years.
 A chartered accountant by professional training, he joined the NHS in 1993 having spent four years working in industry.
 Derek has co-chaired the NHS Scottish Pensions Group for the last eight years through various consultations including the introduction of significant changes in 2008 and 2015.

-Dorothy Curr Wright - employer representative
+Andrew Carter - employer representative

 Lorraine Hunter - employer representative